magumbo/nelson-brochure/exampleSite/content/english/blog/what-s-up-with-payments-in-hotels-these-days.md

 Booking.com recently rolling out a prepayment program and turning more and more into a merchant itself is just one example of supplier that is also getting into the payment processing business:

 > _Four out of ten (40%) Booking.com reservations in Q1/2022 were processed through the OTA’s payment platform, an 48% increment compared to the last year (Q1/2021 accounted for 27%) and twice as much as just four years ago (2018) when the number was 20%._
+>

-Pablo Delgado on [Mirai](https://www.mirai.com/blog/understanding-booking-coms-shift-to-the-merchant-model-and-a-roadmap-for-hotels-to-compete-with-it/), June 2, 2022
+> <cite>!Pablo Delgado on [Mirai](https://www.mirai.com/blog/understanding-booking-coms-shift-to-the-merchant-model-and-a-roadmap-for-hotels-to-compete-with-it/), June 2, 2022</cite>

 It looks like the more innovative players from the payments industry are making their way into hospitality.
 Flawless guest experience and hoteliers finding creative and cost effective ways to handle their payments will be the drivers for innovation in the coming years.
 It just happened that OTA’s suddenly owned the booking market…..will history repeat and will this happen with payment middlemen again or did the industry learn its lesson?